- What is PPF Account?

 One can calculate their loan EMI using Scripbox’s online loan EMI calculator.
 The loan EMI calculator works as a home loan calculator, personal loan EMI calculator and car loan EMI calculator.
 The investor can also use this EMI calculator in multiple scenarios by changing the car loan interest rate, personal loan interest rate, and home loan interest rate.

-Is LIC better than PPF?
+Is LIC better than Public Provident Fund?

 The distinction between investment and insurance is often misunderstood.
 Insurance protects against risk, while investment ensures a stable future.
 It is important for any investor to be in good financial shape.
 An emergency fund for unforeseen costs, insurance for security against unfortunate accidents, and savings for a safe future are all essential for good financial health.